 Tory’s plan is to have a two-level bus terminal on Triton Avenue to accommodate the elimination of RT stations and the subsequent re-routing of buses to Scarborough Town Centre when the subway is completed in 2026.
 The existing thirteen TTC bus bays will increase to twenty-four.
 As yet, there is no plan to provide bus service from Lawrence to the STC.

 54A Lawrence East to Starspray Blvd (10 minutes or less, all day every day)

 354 Lawrence East Blue Night Lawrence East to Starspray Blvd

-With a one-stop subway, riders traveling west will have to transfer to the 43 Kennedy bus to get to the STC.
+With a one-stop subway, riders traveling west on Lawrence Avenue East will have to transfer to buses.
+They must take the 43 Kennedy or the 21 Brimley bus (during rush hour only) or wait twenty minutes for the 16 McCowan or the 9 Brimley to get to the STC.
 Service on the 43 Kennedy was cut in 2016 and is already crowded.
-Or they could take the 154 Lawrence East to the U of T Scarborough Campus, or the 154 and 254 Lawrence East Express to Kennedy station.
-Chances are most riders going to Kennedy will stay on the bus all the way rather than get off at the overpass, walk down to the Lawrence East SmartTrack station, pay an extra five dollars and wait fifteen minutes to get downtown.
+The 154 Lawrence East will go to the U of T Scarborough Campus, or the 154 and 254 Lawrence East Express will take them to Kennedy station.
+Chances are most riders going to Kennedy will stay on the bus all the way rather than get off at the overpass, walk down to the Lawrence East SmartTrack station, pay an additional GO fare (minus $1.50) and wait fifteen minutes to get downtown.